Sxmurai/lavalink-client-testing/README.md

 # lavalink-client-testing
-Where me and @MeLike2D test out different lavalink clients to see which one preforms better.
+Where me and @LolWastedJS test out different lavalink clients to see which one preforms better.